-We engage in a practice called arts integration, and the four pieces of our work focus on help teachers gain new skills to bring the interdisciplinary learning to their classrooms.
+We engage in a practice called arts integration, and our equation focuses on helping teachers gain new skills to bring the interdisciplinary learning to their classrooms.
 Together, we ignite a culture of creativity at our partner schools by moving, playing, discovering and making (we might even add a dance step or two).

 See how one teacher learned to make creative sparks fly in her classroom, with help from The Right Brain Initiative in our video: The Right Brain Effect.